 Top Surrogacy Lawyers Serving in Miami, Florida

-As a result of scientific advances, couples are now able to start or expand their families through assisted reproductive technologies, including in vitro fertilization (IVF), surrogacy, and egg or sperm donation and embryo donation is rapidly increasing in popularity.
+As a result of scientific advances, couples are now able to start or expand their families through assisted reproductive technologies, including in vitro fertilization (IVF), surrogacy, and egg or sperm donation.
+Also, embryo donation is rapidly increasing in popularity.
 In response to these developments, Florida law has advanced to address the rights of donors, surrogates, and intended parents.

 The Florida surrogacy attorneys at the Law Offices of Aliette H. Carolan, P.A. are experienced advocates in surrogacy arrangements, and are able to understand your goals, and skillfully negotiate on your behalf, regardless of your role.

 - Volunteering to serve as a surrogate: If you are volunteering to serve as a surrogate, then you have certain rights and obligations under Florida law.
 These vary based on whether the surrogacy arrangement is genetic (your egg and one parent’s sperm, or donated sperm) or gestational (the surrogate carries the fertilized embryo of the commissioning couple).Learn more about your rights, and make sure that your interests are adequately protected by contacting our attorneys.

 - Parents seeking to expand their family through gestational surrogacy: In gestational surrogacy, a fertilized embryo is implanted into the surrogate, resulting in the birth of a child not biologically related to the surrogate.
 If the embryo is genetically from the commissioning parents, no adoption need take place.
 However, an affirmation of parental rights proceeding is conducted.
 Our attorneys will appear at the hearing on your behalf and assist in obtaining a corrected birth certificate.
 At times, while this may eliminate a step in the process, it may not be possible for all couples.